 - Provides a smooth transition and continuity of management and ownership to the remaining business owners.

-- Creates an instant market for a business interest that may not otherwise be sellable.
+- Creates an instant market for a business interest that may not otherwise be saleable.

-- Establishes a fair market valuation for federal estate tax purposes which is binding to the IRS.
+- Establishes a fair market valuation for federal estate tax purposes that is binding on the IRS.
+REF

 - Spells put the terms of payment and is easily funded with life insurance and disability insurance, if desirable.